orchidsoftware/orchid.software/docs/en/docs/configuration.md

                 └─ search.blade.php
 ```

-> **Note.** Overridden templates do not receive updates or bug fixes.
+> ⚠️ **Warning.** Overridden templates do not receive updates or bug fixes.
 Think of this as turning off the autopilot.